-Generally, this percentage reduction (relief) is only available to ratepayers who occupy either-
+Generally, these percentage reductions (reliefs) are only available to ratepayers who occupy either:

 (a) one property, or

-(b) one main property and other additional properties providing those additional properties each have a rateable value which does not exceed £2,899.
+(b) one main property and other additional properties providing those additional properties each have a rateable value which does not exceed the limit set by order.

-(a) the ratepayer taking up occupation of an additional property, and
+(b) the ratepayer taking up occupation of an additional property, or

-(b) an increase in the rateable value of a property occupied by the ratepayer in an area other than the area of the local authority which granted the relief.
+(c) an increase in the rateable value of a property occupied by the ratepayer in an area other than the area of the local authority which granted the relief.